SAP-samples/teched2022-DA261/exercises/database_explorer/ex1/README.md

     >Note: Remember to refresh your browser window once you've run the above statement.

-    As this database is not a production database, we can turn off this setting by executing the below SQL statement.
+    As this instance is not a production instance, we can turn off this setting by executing the below SQL statement.

     ```SQL
     ALTER SYSTEM ALTER CONFIGURATION ('global.ini', 'DATABASE') SET ('system_information', 'usage') = 'custom' WITH RECONFIGURE;
     ```

-## Exercise 1.5 Add the Database Connection to a Group
+## Exercise 1.5 Add the Instance to a Group

-1. Database connections can be organized by creating database groups.
-Use the folder icon at the top of your databases panel to create a new group and drag and drop the connection into it.
+1. Instances can be organized by creating database groups.
+Use the folder icon  to create a new group and drag and drop the connection into it.

     ![](images/Groups.png)

-    A database can be quickly found using the filter as shown below.
+    An instance can be quickly found using the filter as shown below.

     ![](images/Filter.png)

-This concludes the exercise on launching and exploring database connections in the SAP HANA database explorer.
+This concludes the exercise on launching and exploring database instances in the SAP HANA database explorer.
 In the next exercise, the SAP Business Application Studio will be opened with a development workspace for native SAP HANA development.

 Continue to - [Exercise 1 - Create a Development Workspace](../../business_app_studio/ex1/README.md)